jbrodriguez/unbalance/README.md

 pictures<br>
 backup

-You decide, that you want to make space by moving around only bluray movies, games and pictures.
+You decide that you want to make space by moving around only bluray movies, games and pictures.

 So you will enter